August Kautz

 August Valentine Kautz (January 5, 1828 – September 4, 1895) was a German-American officer.
+He served in the Rogue River Wars and Puget Sound War.
 He served as a general in the Union cavalry during the American Civil War.
 He was the author of several army manuals on duties and customs eventually adopted by the U.S. military.

 Early life and career

 Born in Ispringen, Baden, Germany, Kautz immigrated with his parents to Brown County, Ohio in 1832.
 He later enlisted as a Private in the 1st Ohio Infantry, serving in the Mexican–American War from 1846 to 1847.

 Entering the United States Military Academy following the war, Kautz graduated in the class of 1852.
 He primarily served at Fort Steilacoom in the Pacific Northwest, where he was wounded twice with the 4th U.S. Infantry during Rogue River Wars with Indians along the Rogue River in 1855, and also served in the Puget Sound War in 1856.
 He was rewarded with a commission as a lieutenant in the regular army.

-In the 1850's he married a Nisqually woman named Tenas Puss (Little Kitten) called Etta or Kitty in English.
+In the 1850s he married a Nisqually woman named Tenas Puss (Little Kitten) called Etta or Kitty in English.
 Son, Nugen, was born in 1857 and son, Doctin (later changed to Augustus) was born 1859.
 Both sons attended the Forest Grove Indian Training School (later called the Chemawa Indian School.)

 On July 16, 1857, Kautz made what is sometimes credited as the first ascent of Mount Rainier.
 Kautz is reported as having climbed to the edge of Rainier's crater rim, but as he did not make the final walk to Rainier's Columbia Crest, his ascent has often been described as incomplete.

 During his time in the Pacific Northwest, Kautz became a supporter of Chief Leschi, who was executed in 1858.
 Kautz believed the execution was illegal and that Leschi should have been considered a prisoner of war.
 Shortly before Leschi's execution, Kautz published two issues of a newspaper defending him.
 The newspaper was called the Truth Teller, and its masthead stated: "Devoted to the Dissemination of Truth and the Suppression of Humbug."

 From 1859 to 1860, he traveled in Europe.
 In August 1860, under Major George A. H. Blake's command, he traveled with recruits on a march from Fort Benton to Fort Vancouver, commanding a detachment of 150 recruits, which broke off from the main group at Coeur d'Alene, Idaho to begin service at Colville Depot, Washington Territory.
 He returned to the Eastern United States in April 1861, shortly after the outbreak of hostilities between the Union and Confederacy.